ankschoubey/old-blog/_posts/2020-08-17-imitating-experts.md

 Imitate after you have a firm base to understand what and why they are doing something.

-Experts have hard time explaining things they have internalized.
+Experts have a hard time explaining things they have internalized.

-Trying to copy them at-least initially will likely lower your confidence and make you waana skip and go home and sleep.
+Trying to copy them at-least initially will likely lower your confidence and make you wanna skip and go home and sleep.

 People on YouTube have a “perfect execution” and they usually don’t show how much work goes behind it.
 A way to look behind their work is to look at them performing Live or streaming Live.